kmdnabi/HSBC-Project/README.md

 6.  able to get the available stock details across products.
 This should consider the dummy orders placed and return stocks accordingly.
 URL: http://localhost:8080/JAXRSJsonCRUDExample/rest/products/allProducts

-7.  able to delete the dummy order(s)
+7.  able to delete the dummy order(s) (will upadte stock as well as cancel order table record)
 URL:  http://localhost:8080/JAXRSJsonCRUDExample/rest/products/cancelOrder/LL1